-Things Not To Do:
+Things Not To Do

 When betrayal is first discovered, the initial disbelief may very quickly give in to rage.
-And in the heat of the moment, taken over by a myriad of emotions you may be tempted to do rash things.
+And in the heat of the moment, taken over by a myriad of emotions, you may be tempted to do rash things.
 Things you may come to regret later on when things have cooled down a little.
 The following are some suggestions on what you shouldn't do.

-A common mistake couples make when fighting over something (an affair, money, in-laws, etc.) is put the kids in the middle of it.
+A common mistake couples make when fighting over something (an affair, money, in-laws, etc.) is to put the kids in the middle of it.
 Sometimes this is done inadvertently, and other times it's a strategic move designed to inflict pain on the other parent.
-But all this does at the end of the day is cause distress and anxiety for your child and it sets them for problems in their relationships as they grow up.
-Although it will be a difficult pill to swallow, try to keep things civil for the sake of your children.
-Try to remember that although your spouse is a cheater and they betrayed you, they are still one half of your child and have their relationship with them.
-A bad spouse does not necessarily equate to bad parenting.
+But all this does at the end of the day is cause distress and anxiety for your child, and may impact their relationships as they grow up.
+Although it may be challenging, keep things civil for the sake of your children.
+Try to remember that although your spouse betrayed you, they are still a parent to your child and their relationship is important.
+A dad or mom cheating does not necessarily equate to bad parenting.

-Don't Broadcast On Social Media.
-In today's digital era, sharing every aspect of our lives on social media is almost a given.
-However, there can be such a thing as over-sharing.
+In today's digital era, divulging every aspect of our lives on social media is almost a given.
+However, there can be such a thing as oversharing.
 Be mindful of what you want floating out there for the rest of eternity.

 Once the initial rage wears off and you begin to face the reality of the situation and consider what steps to take next, you may discover you want to preserve your marriage.
 If this is the case, every bad word you ever uttered about your spouse will come back to haunt you!
-The words you spill in a moment of weakness can make many Christmases, birthdays and holidays very uncomfortable for your spouse and your extended family.
+The words you spill in a moment of weakness can make many Christmases, birthdays, and holidays very uncomfortable for your spouse and your extended family.

-What you do moving forward and how you choose to move forward is entirely within your control and your decision.
+What you do moving forward and how you choose to move forward is entirely within your control and decision.
 Many people choose to end the marriage when their spouses cheat, whether it was physical or emotional.
 Others decide to work on their marriage.

 There is no right or wrong answer, and only you can know what is best for you and your children (if any are involved).

-But first and foremost, make sure you look after yourself!
-This includes your physical and mental well being.
-You may be tempted to blame yourself, or you may start to obsessively analyze every moment from your marriage trying to pinpoint where it all went wrong or what you could have done differently.
+But first and foremost, make sure you look after yourself.
+This includes your physical and mental well-being.
+You may be tempted to blame yourself, or you may start to obsessively analyze every moment from your marriage, trying to pinpoint where it all went wrong or what you could have done differently.
 Doing so will only increase your anxiety and will only add to your emotional trauma.